RonFrancesca/makam_research/README.md

 $ jupyter notebook
 ```

-Follow instructions appearing in the console regarding navigating your browser to the notebook
+Follow the instructions appearing in the console regarding navigating your browser to the notebook

 ### MuseScore